PandaStack

 winner = branches[0]

-for b in branches[1:]:
+for branch in branches[1:]:

 Forks share parent memory pages via CoW.
 10 forks of a 500 MiB Python session take ~5 MiB extra RSS until each child diverges.